Latest URMC COVID-19 Information

 - If you are here to visit a patient, a small green visitor pass will be provided to you that contains the patient’s room number.
 When you leave, please return the visitor pass to the main lobby (8 am - 6 pm).
 On weekends, please return it to the ED.
 No additional visitor will be allowed to enter until your visitor pass has been returned.
 If you must go outside, please limit your trips to essential tasks only.

-- Beginning Monday, August 10, 2020, we will ask our wonderful hospital volunteers to again stay home, as a precautionary measure.
+- We have asked our wonderful hospital volunteers to again stay home, as a precautionary measure.

 - We are scheduling all surgeries including elective inpatient surgeries.